-From the beginning, I was focused in gaining deep knowledge about all the digitalization methods, its pros and cons, the characteristics of raw data, and the algorithms used to derive useful information from each.
-Due to the wide range of data that can be fused, it is not an easy task to define a concrete research field, and a deep state of the art analysis has to be done before.
-I have had also the opportunity to collaborate with a colleague of department on a data fusion project, concretely calibration and registration of images coming from different bands of the spectrum, which I consider is of great importance for cultural heritage elements.
+From the beginning, I was focused in gaining deep knowledge about all the digitalization methods, their pros and cons, the characteristics of raw data, and the algorithms used to derive useful information from each.
+Due to the wide range of data that can be fused, it is not an easy task to define a concrete research field, and a deep state of the art analysis had to be done before.
+I have had also the opportunity to collaborate with a departmental colleague of department on a data fusion project, to do with calibration and registration of images coming from different bands of the spectrum, which I consider is of great importance for cultural heritage elements.
 I have actively participated in the 1st Summer school of the project, where I met the other ESRs and ERs and understood better the various partners of the project, establishing useful connections with several of them.
-There were several activities on a hands-on training in photogrammetry.
+There were several hands-on training activities in photogrammetry.
 In November 2014, I visited the church of Asinou in Cyprus.
 After the visit, I attended the Euromed2014 Conference, where I had the chance to meet and discuss with the project's advisors.
 In March 2015, I attended the 6th 3D-ARCH workshop where a poster presentation was given.
 At the same month, I participated in the 2nd project workshop hosted by 7Reasons in Carnuntum, close to Vienna, Austria.
-There, I could attend oral presentations, working jointly with other fellows, run digitization procedures on artifacts of the heritage site.
-At June 2015, together with all fellows and supervisors, I assisted to the Summer School in Rhodes.
-In December 2015, I attended the Cyprus workshop about "Standardization - Archiving - Harvesting: Existing Cultural Heritage metadata".
-In May 2016, I participated in the Genève workshop at CASA Conference, Also, together with my ITN-DCH colleagues.
-I have also been contributing in redacting several project deliverables.
-Regarding the training activity at my host institution, all the necessary equipment has been provided, as well as meetings with my supervisor in order him to review/ advise my research activity and the assistance to the internal lectures where my colleagues of department are presenting their work.
-Also, I had the opportunity to present to them the ITN-DCH project and my research topic.
-Additional training activities in which I participated at my host institution or country include: safety course, English publicspeaking classes, and Italian and computer vision classes respectively.
+There, I attended oral presentations, working jointly with other fellows, and run digitization procedures on artifacts of the heritage site.
+In June 2015, together with all fellows and supervisors, I assisted at the Summer School in Rhodes.
+In December 2015, I attended the workshop in Cyprus about "Standardization - Archiving - Harvesting: Existing Cultural Heritage metadata".
+In May 2016, I participated in the workshop at the CASA Conference in Geneva.
+Together with my ITN-DCH colleagues.
+I had also been contributing in editing several project deliverables.
+Regarding the training activity at my host institution, all the necessary equipment has been provided, as well as meetings with my supervisor in order for him to review and advise my research activity.
+I have assisted with the internal lectures where my departmental colleagues are presenting their work.
+I also had the opportunity to present to them the ITN-DCH project together with my research topic.
+Additional training activities in which I participated at my host institution or country include: a safety course, English public-speaking classes, and Italian and computer vision classes respectively.